AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/intacct-modules.md

 ---
 # Intacct modules

-In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use Intacct, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Intacct, as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

-For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).
+For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).

 ## Access requirements